St. Mary's Cathedral, Tallinn

-Originally a Roman Catholic cathedral, it became Lutheran in 1561 and now belongs to the Estonian Evangelical Lutheran Church.
-It is the seat of the Archbishop of Tallinn, the spiritual leader of the Estonian Evangelical Lutheran Church, and chairman of that church's governing synod.
+The church was originally established in the 13th century as the Roman Catholic cathedral, after Tallinn and northern Estonia had been conquered by the Kingdom of Denmark during the Northern Crusades.
+In the aftermath of the Protestant Reformation, the church became Lutheran in 1561 and is now seat of the Archbishop of Tallinn, the spiritual leader, and chairman of the governing synod, of the Estonian Evangelical Lutheran Church.

+The church has been a national cultural monument of Estonia since 20 September 1995.

 History

 The first church was made of wood most likely already and built by 1219, when the Danes invaded Tallinn.
 In 1229, when the Dominican friars arrived, they started building a stone church replacing the old wooden one.
 The monks were killed in a conflict between the Knights of the Sword and vassals supporting the pope's legate in 1233, and the church was thus desecrated.
 A letter asking permission to consecrate it anew was sent to Rome in 1233, and this is the first record of the church's existence.

 The Dominicans could not finish the building and built only the base walls.
 The building was completed in 1240, and it was a one-aisled building with a rectangular chancel.

 In 1240, it was also named cathedral and consecrated in honour of the Virgin Mary.
 In the beginning of the 14th century, reconstruction of the church began.
 The church was made bigger.
 The reconstruction began with building a new chancel.
 At about the same time, the new vestry was built.